oestradiol/bsky-post-notifs-bot/README.md

 For production deployment:

-1. **Build Watcher**: Use `make build` to compile the bot and prepare the executable.
+1. **Build Watcher**: Use `make build` to compile and prepare the executable.
-2. **Run Watcher**: Navigate to the `dist` directory and execute `./app` to start the bot.
+2. **Run Watcher**: Navigate to the `dist` directory and execute `./app` to start.

 Alternatively, you can run `make prod` to do both of the commands above at once.

 After that, you can copy the `dist` directory wherever you prefer and delete the rest of the source code.

-Ensure all environment variables are set correctly before running the bot.
+Ensure all environment variables are set correctly before running.

 #### 5.4 Docker Deployment (untested)

 NOTICE: This section and the corresponding Dockerfile are untested, but it _should_ hopefully work.

-To deploy the bot using Docker, follow these steps:
+To deploy using Docker, follow these steps:

 1. **Build the Docker Image**: